ares-emulator/ares/bezel/koko-aio/docs-ng.md

         With values > 1.0, it will consider a frame as Hi-resolution if the lines number is above the configured value.

     Hi-Res scanlines type
        -1: Use a number of scanlines that perfectly fits the screen, a good glitches/moire free tradeoff.
        -2: As above, but tighter (~1.5x), another good glitches/moire free tradeoff.
         0: Use interlaced scanlines, may need >1080p screen to avoid moire or weavy glitches
         1: Avoid drawing scanlines gaps at all.
-       2: Use scanlines, but don't interlace them (bad for 1080p and lower resolutions)
+        2: Use scanlines, but don't interlace them (bad for 1080p and low resolutions)

+    Interlaced brighness push
+        When emulating interlaced scanlines (see above modes: -1, -2, 0), the resulting brightness is usually diminished.
+        This is due to the latency some panels have when changing open/close state.
+        *Lowering* this parameter compensates that and usually Values around 0.8 to 0.95 usually work good, for affected monitors.
+        On low latency panels such as OLEDs, microleds, this is not an issue, so you should keep it to 1.0, possibly locking its value too in config-user.txt

     Scanlines flicker (0=off,1=on,2=if Hi-res):
         This setting emulates the flickering issues present on crt interlaced screens where the brighter lines flickers when they are near dark ones.